Community-Engaged and Experiential Learning

 Oak Ridge Associated Universities

-Through the Oak Ridge Institute for Science and Education (ORISE), the DOE facility that ORAU operates, undergraduates, graduates, postgraduates, as well as faculty enjoy access to a multitude of opportunities for study and research.
+Through ORISE, undergraduates, graduates, postgraduates, as well as faculty enjoy access to a multitude of opportunities for study and research.
 Students can participate in programs covering a wide variety of disciplines including business, earth sciences, epidemiology, engineering, physics, geological sciences, pharmacology, ocean sciences, biomedical sciences, nuclear chemistry, and mathematics.
 Many of these programs are especially designed to increase the numbers of underrepresented minority students pursuing degrees in the science- and engineering-related disciplines.
-A comprehensive listing of these programs and other opportunities, their disciplines, and details on locations and benefits can be found in the ORISE Catalog of Education and Training Programs, which is available at https://orise.orau.gov/index.html.
-Further information is available in the Division of Natural Sciences.
+A comprehensive listing of these programs and other opportunities, their disciplines, and details on locations and benefits can be found in the ORISE Catalog of Education and Training Programs.
+Further information is available in the Division of Math and Computer Science.

 Research and Field Work in the Natural Sciences